IF Gnistan: History

-Background

 Gnistan has played seven seasons in the Ykkönen (First Division), the second tier of Finnish football in 1995–98, 2001–02 and from the season 2017.
 The club has played fourteen seasons in the Kakkonen (Second Division), the third tier of Finnish football in 1990, 1994, 1999–2000 and 2003–2016.

 In 2002, the club nearly made it to the semi-finals of the Finnish Cup, by leading FC Lahti 2–0 till the 90th minute.
 A FC Lahti fan, ran naked to the field, which caused 5 minutes of added time.
 Lahti scored twice in injury time and in extra time they made the final score 2–3.

 After season 2016, the club won their Kakkonen group and achieved a chance to qualify for Ykkönen for the next season.
 They faced another group winner Musan Salama on two-legged tie, which started away from home in Pori.
 Both meetings ended 1–0 victories for the home teams, so the promoting team were solved by penalty shoot-out.
 Gnistan beat their opponents by 4–3 and promoted to the second tier of Finnish football after spending 14 seasons in a row in Kakkonen.

+After establishing their place in then second-tier Ykkönen, Gnistan finished 2nd in the 2023 season, and earned a spot to Veikkausliiga promotion play-offs, where they eventually fell short to IFK Mariehamn.
+However, it was later announced that Gnistan were granted a Veikkausliiga league license via supplemental process, after FC Honka was declared for bankruptcy.
+2024 Veikkausliiga season will be the first in the Finnish top-tier level in the club's entire history.
+After the 2023 season, the CEO Marko Kolsi, who had served for four seasons, left the position and Ilkka Vanala was named the new chief executive officer of Gnistan.

+Early in the morning on 13 July 2024, the main stand and the facilities of Gnistan's home stadium Oulunkylä Football Stadium were destroyed in a fire.